karlkyck/OReilly-Architecture-Katas-Winter-2025/README.md

 - **Improve operational effeciency and profitability**: Scaling in a manner that allows us to remain profitable and effecient
     - [Operational Effeciency and Profitability](/ADRs/ADR-09.md)

+## Best Practices

+We will adhere to best practices in AI Architecture Design

+- **Modular Design:**

+Structure the system into distinct, independent modules that can be developed, tested, and maintained separately.
+This will enhance flexibility, allows for easier updates, and improve collaboration.
+For example, separate modules for data preprocessing, model training, and model inference.

+ - **Scalability:**

+Design a system that can handle increased loads and expanded datasets without significant rewrites.
+This will facilitate the growth of the system in response to higher data volumes or more users.

+- **Data Management:**

+Implement a robust data pipeline for data ingestion, preprocessing, and storage.
+Ensure data quality and governance practices are in place.
+Streamlineing data access and ensuring that high-quality data is used for model training, improving model accuracy.

+- **Model Lifecycle Management:**

+Adopting practices for versioning, testing, and deploying AI models (e.g., CI/CD for models).
+This will ensure reproducibility, facilitating rollback to previous versions, and maintaining performance over time.
+Tools like MLflow or Kubeflow can be used for model lifecycle management.

+- **Monitoring and Evaluation:**

+Setting up monitoring systems to track model performance, data drift, and anomalies after deployment.
+This will help to maintain the performance of models over time and allows for timely interventions when models begin to degrade.

+- **Explainability and Transparency:**

+Designing systems to provide insights into how AI models make decisions (e.g., using LIME, SHAP).
+This will build trust among stakeholders and aids in compliance with regulations such as GDPR, which requires explainability in AI systems.

+- **Ethical Considerations:**

+Incorporating ethical guidelines into the design process to address biases, fairness, and accountability in AI.
+This will foster responsible AI development and use, reducing the risk of harm to individuals or groups.

+- **Feedback Loops:**

+Design systems to incorporate feedback from users or performance metrics to continuously improve models.
+This will facilitate ongoing refinement of models and alignment with user needs.

 ## Event Storming